Breaking Ground: The Schermerhorn

 This eleven-story, 217-unit apartment building in Brooklyn's Boerum Hill neighborhood was completed in 2008.
 Units are for households earning under 60% of the area's median income, and half are reserved for the homeless or people with special needs.
 Schermerhorn House is surrounded by luxury condominiums and townhouses, so developers Breaking Ground and The Actors Fund knew good design was vital to winning local support.
-They interviewed top architects, and in a sign of growing interest in affordable housing, nearly all of them expressed interest.
-"I was even worried if they were going to take my call," says Nadine Maleh, Breaking Ground's director of design and construction.
-The developers chose Ennead (known until 2010 as Polshek Partnership), a New York firm known for high-profile projects such as the Clinton Presidential Library in Little Rock, Arkansas, and the new planetarium building in New York's American Museum of Natural History.
+The developers chose Polshek Partnership, a New York firm.
 Polshek's design — which has a glass façade and a rooftop garden — is meant to fit in with the surrounding buildings.
-But the glass wall isn't just for looks: Due to site restrictions, part of the project had to be built atop a subway tunnel, a complex engineering challenge.
+Due to site restrictions, part of the project had to be built atop a subway tunnel, a complex engineering challenge.
 Instead of making the north wall out of heavy masonry, the architects used textured glass, which is lighter and allowed for less costly support trusses.
-"Constraints can be challenging, but they can provide opportunity," says Polshek principal Susan Rodriguez.
 Polshek, like many prominent firms working in this field, charged a reduced fee.

 Supportive social services are provided by CUCS and The Actors Fund.

 The Schermerhorn was participating site in the 2014 Open House New York Weekend.